“If you’re afraid of something, try to figure out why.”

 Amir Hejri, a fifth-year chemical engineering PhD at Georgia Tech in Atlanta, said that he also became incredibly passionate about the mission of the venture he worked with at CDL.

-Hejri also continued to work with the venture, Oxford Immune Algorithmics, after the program ended.
-It’s an AI company specializing in immune monitoring.
+During his time in CDL, Hejri worked with Oxford Immune Algorithmics, an AI company specializing in immune monitoring

 “It is something that’s not just incremental progress towards better health care.
 It is a leap.
 It is a giant leap, and it can be a breakthrough technology, what they are delivering,” he said.